knative/docs/docs/developer/eventing/sources/apiserversource/getting-started.md

               --mode "Resource" \
               --resource "Event:v1" \
               --service-account <service-account> \
-              --sink <sink>
+              --sink <sink-name>
             ```
             Where:

             - `<apiserversource>` is the name of the source that you want to create.
             - `<namespace>` is the name of the namespace that you created in step 1 earlier.
             - `<service-account>` is the name of the ServiceAccount that you created in step 2 earlier.
-            - `<sink>` is the name of the PodSpecable object that you want to use as a sink.
+            - `<sink-name>` is the name of your sink, for example, `http://event-display.pingsource-example.svc.cluster.local`.
-            A PodSpecable is an object that describes a PodSpec.

     === "YAML"
         1. Create a YAML file using the following template: